nmorawski/DataStructuresS25/hwk/10_tiktok_trends/README.md

    - At least one function is excessively long (i.e., more than 200 lines). (-1)
    - Overly cramped, excessive whitespace, or poor indentation. (-1)
    - Poor file organization: Puts more than one class in a file (okay for very small helper classes) (-1)
-   - Poor choice of variable names: non-descriptive names (e.g. 'vec', 'str', 'var'), single-letter variable names (except single loop counter), etc.
+   - Poor choice of variable names: non-descriptive names (e.g. 'vec', 'str', 'var'), single-letter variable names (except single loop counter), etc. (-1)
-   - Contains useless comments like commented-out code, terminal commands, or silly notes. (-1)
- - DATA REPRESENTATION (5 pts)
+ - DATA REPRESENTATION (6 pts)
-   - No credit (significantly incomplete implementation). (-5)
+   - No credit (significantly incomplete implementation). (-6)
-   - Does not use std::priority_queue at all. (-5)
+   - Does not use std::priority_queue at all. (-6)
 <!--
    - Member variables are public. (-2)
  - Exceptions (2 pts)